 So, from a Team’s point of view, Agile teams are more self-managed and enjoy a lot of autonomy.
 And because it is a process-driven development, the Scrum structures ensure better quality software and a faster pace.

-At the outset, the software development process looks straightforward.
-You have a project idea; you search for a software development company.
+At the outset, the Developing Software process looks straightforward.
+You have a project idea and search for a Software Development company.
 You tell them your vision, and they start the development.
 The designer creates a design, the developers develop it, and the QA engineers do the quality testing.
 The solutions get deployed, and you have your product.
 That simple?

 Though most software companies claim to be fully Agile, there is a long way to go.
 I have seen most of the company’s developing software in a hybrid model intending to release software in small chunks, which also does the job well.